Best Making Tax Digital Software 2026 (Tried and Tested)

 The Final Declaration replaces the traditional Self Assessment tax return.
 It pulls together your self-employment income, any other income sources, and your personal allowances to calculate your tax liability.
 Your MTD software must support this final step.

-Any tool that cannot handle all four is not truly MTD-compatible, even if it advertises itself as such.
+Any tool that cannot handle all three is not truly MTD-compatible, even if it advertises itself as such.
 Always check HMRC's official list before committing.

 Types of Making Tax Digital Software